fatiyildiz/AWS---Cloud-Infrastructure/README.md

     - EC2 Instances type can be configured as `t2.micro`.

-    - Instance launched should be tagged `fatihyildiz AWS Capstone Project`
+    - The instance launched should be tagged `frankyildiz AWS Capstone Project`

     - Since Django App needs to talk with S3, S3 full access role must be attached EC2s.